BlackbeardEC/discord-emoji-text/README.md

 ## Discord emoji text

-Simple page with js to convert any text entered into emoji letters (:regional_indicator_a:) with propper spacing to look normal.
+Simple page with js to convert any text entered into emoji letters (:regional_indicator_a:) with proper spacing to look normal.

 ## Motivation